Paxlovid (nirmatrelvir and ritonavir) is an oral therapy for treating mild to moderate Covid-19. Credit: rarrarorro / Shutterstock.

 Paxlovid’s mechanism of action

-Paxlovid is a specially designed SARS-CoV-2-3CL protease inhibitor containing nirmatrelvir and ritonavir.
-Nirmatrelvir is a peptidomimetic inhibitor of the SARS-CoV-2 Mpro, also known as 3CLpro or nsp5 protease, while ritonavir is an HIV-1 protease inhibitor that is inactive against SARS-CoV-2 Mpro.
+Paxlovid is a specially designed SARS-CoV-2-3CL protease inhibitor, which contains nirmatrelvir and ritonavir.
+Nirmatrelvir is a peptidomimetic inhibitor of the SARS-CoV-2 Mpro, also known as 3CLpro or nsp5 protease while ritonavir is an HIV-1 protease inhibitor that is inactive against SARS-CoV-2 Mpro.

 Clinical trials on Paxlovid

-The FDA’s emergency use authorisation (EUA) for Pfizer’s Paxlovid was based on the results of EPIC-HR, a Phase II/III, randomised, double-blind, placebo-controlled clinical study.
+The FDA’s emergency use authorisation (EUA) for Pfizer’s Paxlovid was based on the results of EPIC-HR (Evaluation of Protease Inhibition for Covid-19 in High-Risk Patients), a Phase II/III, randomised, double-blind, placebo-controlled clinical study.

-In the study, 2,246 non-hospitalised symptomatic adult patients with confirmed SARS-CoV-2 infection were randomly assigned to receive either Paxlovid (300mg/100mg) or placebo orally every 12 hours for five days.
-The patients enrolled in the study had not received a COVID-19 vaccination and had not been previously infected with COVID-19.
+In the study, 2,246 non-hospitalised symptomatic adult patients with confirmed SARS-CoV-2 infection were randomly assigned to orally receive either Paxlovid (300mg/100mg) or a placebo every 12 hours for five days.
+The patients enrolled in the study had not received a Covid-19 vaccination and had not been previously infected with Covid-19.

 Possible side effects of Paxlovid treatment include loss of taste, diarrhoea, high blood pressure and muscular pains.